kirkone/KK.AspNetCore.EasyAuthAuthentication/README.md

 dotnet add package KK.AspNetCore.EasyAuthAuthentication
 ```

-Pre-releases of this Package are pushed to an internal feed an Azure DevOps.
-There is no public access to this feeds at the moment.
+Pre-releases of this Package are pushed to an internal <a href="https://dev.azure.com/kirkone/KK.AspNetCore.EasyAuthAuthentication/_packaging?_a=feed&feed=KK.AspNetCore.EasyAuthAuthentication" target="_blank">feed an Azure DevOps</a>.

+There are also access to packages from pull requests in another <a href="https://dev.azure.com/kirkone/KK.AspNetCore.EasyAuthAuthentication/_packaging?_a=feed&feed=KK.AspNetCore.EasyAuthAuthentication-PR" target="_blank">Azure DevOps feed</a>.
+All Packages in this feed has a name like this: `PR-{pull request number}-KK.AspNetCore.EasyAuthAuthentication`.
+So you must only pick the package of your PR to check your changes in a test project.
+All changes of the pull request are tracked in the pull request package version history.

 ## Build